Culinary Tour in Georgia

 Metekhi Church (12 – 13th centuries), Sioni Cathedral (7 th – 19 – c), Narikala Fortress (4th c), Anchishati basilica (6th – 18th centuries), Svetitskhoveli Cathedral (11th century), Jvari Monastery (6th century), Ananuri castle complex (17th century), Gergeti Holy Trinity Church (14th century), Alaverdi Monastery (11th century).

 Asian cuisine is substantially different from European cuisine, just as European cuisine is different from Georgian cuisine.
 This wonderful taste in this small country with beautiful nature in also in the cradle of wine.
 And delicious wine is unimaginable without delicious dishes.
-So, we invite you to Georgia to get to know Georgian cuisine, where you will not only learn about the dishes, but also acquaint yourselves with the country.
+So, we invite you to culinary tour in Georgia to get to know Georgian cuisine, where you will not only learn about the dishes, but also acquaint yourselves with the country.

 |Choose the group size||1, 10, 11, 12, 2, 3, 4, 5, 6, 7, 8, 9|